The Day the Sky Ripped Open — Modern Paraphrase | fresh.bible

 Everything in this vision — the storm, the creatures, the wheels, the crystal expanse — was building to this.
 And even here, could barely find the words:

 Above the expanse over their heads was what looked like a throne, gleaming like sapphire.
 And seated on the throne was a figure with the appearance of a human form.
-From the waist up, he looked like glowing metal — like enclosed all around.
-From the waist down, again, and brilliant light surrounding him.
+From the waist up, he looked like glowing metal — like Fire enclosed all around.
+From the waist down, fire again, and brilliant light surrounding him.
 The radiance around him was like a rainbow shining through the clouds after a storm.

 And then told us what he did: